Estate (law)

-An estate, in common law, is the net worth of a person at any point in time, alive or dead.
-It is the sum of a person's assets – legal rights, interests and entitlements to property of any kind – less all liabilities at that time.
+In common law, an estate is a living or deceased person's net worth.
+It is the sum of a person's assets; their legal rights, interests, and entitlements to property of any kind, minus all of their liabilities at a given time.
 The issue is of special legal significance on a question of bankruptcy and death of the person.
 (See inheritance.)

 Depending on the particular context, the term is also used in reference to an estate in land or of a particular kind of property (such as real estate or personal estate).
 The term is also used to refer to the sum of a person's assets only.

 The equivalent in civil law legal systems is patrimony.

 Bankruptcy

 Under United States bankruptcy law, a person's estate consists of all assets or property of any kind available for distribution to creditors.
-However, some assets are recognized as exempt to allow a person significant resources to restart his or her financial life.
+However, some assets are recognized as exempt to allow a person significant resources to restart their financial life.
 In the United States, asset exemptions depend on various factors, including state and federal law.
 The estate (or assets) of a bankrupt person is administered by a trustee in bankruptcy.
 The legal position in all common law countries is similar in this respect.